RMaher92/COVID-19_Data_Exploration/README.md

 Excel was used to get an initial overview of the data and to perform some minor data cleaning.

 #### SQL
-SQL was used to explore and analyse the dataset in depth.
+SQL was used to analyse the data in depth and extract the data necessary for visualization.

 #### Tableau
 Tableau was used to visualise the dataset.